miaslls/MiaList-Express-Mongoose/README.md

 - ## **ENTRY**

-- 🔳 add entry to list on POST
+- ✅ add entry to list on POST

-- 🔳 add/remove entry from list on PATCH

-- 🔳 remove entry from list on DELETE
+- ✅ remove entry from list on DELETE

 - ✅ validate CREATE